ElliottLi97/Express-Note-Taker/README.md

 <a name="Description"></a>
 ## Description
-An express pject that creates a server and allowing you to store and delete notes with the click of a button.
+An express project that creates a server and allowing you to store and delete notes with the click of a button.
 The front end html and js were provided but the backend js was written by me.

 # Table of Contents
 1. [Description](#Description)